 What vaccine safety surveillance programs are in place?

 All COVID-19 vaccines approved and/or granted Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA) and vaccines on the Recommended Child and Adolescent Immunization Schedule, including co-administered vaccines are monitored through robust FDA and CDC systems that monitor vaccine safety in the United States.
-This vaccine safety system includes the Vaccine Adverse Event Reporting System (VAERS), Vaccine Safety Data Link (VSD), Clinical Immunization Safety Assessment (CISA), and V-SAFE, a new smartphone-based system added to the safety monitoring system specifically to monitor for side effects of the COVID-19 vaccines.
-These systems have proven that they work in picking up a safety signal for an extraordinarily rare complication with the Janssen COVID-19 vaccine.
+This vaccine safety system includes the Vaccine Adverse Event Reporting System (VAERS), Vaccine Safety Data Link (VSD), Clinical Immunization Safety Assessment (CISA), and V-SAFE.
+These systems have proven that they work in picking up a safety signal for an extraordinarily rare complication with previously-available the Janssen COVID-19 vaccine.
 VAERS and VSD are specifically designed to monitor safety signals from simultaneous administration of multiple vaccines (ie co-administration).
-Pediatricians should share information with patients on VAERS and encourage registration in the V-SAFE program during the vaccination visit.
+Pediatricians should share information with patients on VAERS

 Ensuring COVID-19 Vaccine Safety in the US | CDC